 An intermediate to advanced level composition course designed for students with a working knowledge of the language.
-In this class students will improve their overall proficiency in written Spanish, be exposed to representative texts from the target culture appropriate to developing their critical reading and writing skills, attain a deeper understanding of the significant socio-cultural aspects of the Spanish-speaking world, and learn the necessary writing skills to be able to participate in higher level academic courses in Spanish.
+Students will improve their overall proficiency in written Spanish, be exposed to representative texts from the target culture appropriate to developing their critical reading and writing skills, attain a deeper understanding of the significant socio-cultural aspects of the Spanish-speaking world, and learn the necessary writing skills to be able to participate in higher level academic courses in Spanish.
 Required course for a minor in Spanish.
+Prerequisite: SPAN 222 or permission of the department chair.
 Three credits.
+Not offered 2015-2016.